Updated: Aug 13

 “Watching the execution left me with horror and emptiness, confirming what I had already come to realize: Capital punishment only continues the violence that has a powerful, corrosive effect on society.”

-David Spiegel from Stanford University, conducted a study of 15 reporters who attended the execution of Robert Alton Harris, convicted of killing two boys.
+At Stanford University, David Spiegel conducted a study of 15 reporters who attended the execution of Robert Alton Harris, convicted of killing two boys.
 What he found was that the reporters all suffered from severe after-effects.
 For some, their trauma got in the way of keeping their regular schedule and performing normal work tasks.
-In Spiegel’s own words:
+In Spiegel’s words:

 These men and women were displaying many of the reactions usually associated with acute stress.
 They had difficulty managing the emotions that the execution aroused.
 More than half of our sample said they felt distant from their own emotions, a third reported that they felt “confused and disoriented,” 60 percent were “estranged or detached from other people,” and more than half said they tried to “avoid thoughts or feelings about the execution.”
 One-third reported feeling “despair or hopelessness,” and 20 percent felt “uncontrollable and excessive grief.”
 I happened to speak to the wife of one of them some six months later.
 When I asked how her husband was doing, she replied: “He is a basket case.
 If he ever covers another execution, we’re getting a divorce.”

-In another study, conducted last year, researchers compared families of murder victims in Texas, which leads the US in executions, and murder victim’s families in Minnesota, which does not have the death penalty.
+In another study, conducted in 2014, researchers compared families of murder victims in Texas, which leads the US in executions, and murder victims’ families in Minnesota, which does not have the death penalty.
 They found that the families in Minnesota showed signs of being closer to some kind of closure than those in Texas.
 They were more satisfied with the justice system, they showed higher signs of emotional health, and overall, were more psychologically healthy than those in Texas.

 In 2009, Gail Chasey conducted research with the New Mexico Capital Punishment Inquest Committee and found: